smoreira1/smoreira1/README.md

 <h3> Project <a href='https://starlight-public.azurewebsites.net'>Starlight<a> </h3>

 Project Starlight a product that belongs to B.L.
 Media Group LLC which I own is a product aimed at ultra low latency and reactive products.
+The environment above is a public configured version with many features potentially disabled via features flags.
 Built with the following technologies:

 - Angular
 - Azure